relowe/CSC112-Introduction_CS_II/README.md

 # Course Outline
 1. Review of C++
+    1. The Basics
         1. The UNIX Command Line
-    2. C++ Syntax
+        2. C++ Syntax & Data Types
         3. Building with Make
+    2. C++ Design and Thinking
+        1. Loops
+        2. Functions
+        3. Classes and Objects
 2. Pointers
+    1. Pointer Basics
         1. Organization of Computer Memory
         2. Size and Type
         3. Arrays
+    2. Dynamic Allocations
-    4. Dynamic Allocations
+        1. Dynamic Allocations of Arrays
-    5. Pointers and Objects
+        2. Pointers and Objects
+        3. Destructors
 3. Graphical Application Development
     1. An Introduction to FLTK
     2. Drawing Shapes
     3. Responding to Events
     4. Custom Widgets
     5. Animations, Games, and Simulations
-4. OOP Approach to Algorithms: backtracking
+4. Object Oriented Applications
+    1. Namespaces, Framewoks, and Alpacas
+    2. An OOP Backtracking Algorithm
-5. Low Level Programming
+5. Advanced Tools & Low Level Programming
+    1. Using Debuggers
-    1. Machine Code and C
+    2. Machine Code and C
-    2. The UNIX Memory Model
+    3. The UNIX Memory Model
-    3. Smashing the Stack for Fun and Profit
+    4. Smashing the Stack for Fun and Profit